-The Company has adopted and Audit & Supervisory Board system and an executive officer system.
-Under the current management structure, the Company has ten directors (including two outside directors) and 17 executive officers (six of whom served concurrently as directors).
+The Company has adopted an Audit & Supervisory Board system and an executive officer system, under which the Company has seven directors (including two outside directors) and 19 executive officers (three of whom served concurrently as directors).
 The Company also has four members of the Audit & Supervisory Board (including two outside members).

 The Company has defined the board of directors as the body that determines management policies and strategic decision-making, as well as the body that oversees business execution.
-The board meets regularly on a monthly basis, resolving important matters, discussing progress of the Company's business, formulating policies, and conducting other reviews.
+The board meets regularly on a monthly basis, resolving important matters, discussing progress of the Company's business, and formulating policies.